theodoreOnzGit/archlinuxBootstrapInstallWithConfig/README.md

-## Steps (extra and customisation) - execute in arch desktop
+## Config (extra and customisation) - execute in arch desktop

-The step folders here are meant to be executed
+The step folders here are meant to be executed from the arch desktop environment

+# Description for arch ISO install